 FENBENCUR™ aims to restore P53 tumor supressor and block the pathways which are used for metastasis and to provide immune system support and block glutamine and glucose pathways which are also used as supplementary food supplies for tumor cells.

-FENBENCUR™ may be best supported with additional CURCUBOS™, CBD OIL (25mg) or 25mg Softgels, Vitamin E (EGamma) & Vitamin D3/K2 as suggested in a well-known 1g Panacur/222mg FZ protocol (containing 22% FZ) , (ours is 99% FZ without the lactate/calcium filler) and a ZERO sugar Diet with regular cruciferous vegetables.
+FENBENCUR™ may be best supported with additional CURCUBOS™, Vitamin E (EGamma) & Vitamin D3/K2 as suggested in a well-known 1g Panacur/222mg FZ protocol (containing 22% FZ) , (ours is 99% FZ / 260mg without the lactate/calcium filler) and a ZERO sugar Diet with regular cruciferous vegetables.

 FENBENCUR™ has not been scientifically proven in this respect though it’s individual ingredients have been shown in various studies to be efficacious and safe.
 All extracts are pharmaceutical grade and contained in an HPMC vegan capsule.

-Take 2 x DAY version caps with water in the morning (+ VIT E/CURC/CBD) before food and 2 x Night version caps (+ VIT E/CURC/CBD) at 9-10pm before bedtime, pulse FENBENCUR™ 3 Days ON / 4 Days OFF or as directed by your veterinary professional.
+Start with 2 x DAY version caps with 3ml BIOFUZE™ in water in the morning (+ VIT E/CURC/C*B*D) before food and 2 x Night version caps (+ VIT E/CURC/) at 9-10pm before bedtime 3ml BIOFUZE™ in water, pulse FENBENCUR™ 6 Days ON / 1 Days OFF or as directed by a health professional.
 OR you can take 4 caps of the Night version at 9-10pm before bedtime.
 May be suitable as an adjuvant.
-(DEWORMER FOR DOGS ONLY)
+Must ensure that Glutamine & Fatty Acid pathways are also blocked.
+See FASNHIB™, GLUTAHIB™ .
+BIOFUZE™ increases the absorption of this supplement into the cells improving efficiency.
+Increase the dosage and frequency if you are at a later stage in your condition.

-FENBENCUR™ may best be supported with Vitamin E (800mg) such as EGamma™, CURCUBOS™ (600mg), CBD OIL (25mg) or 25mg Softgels, Vitamin D3/K2 (8000IU) and a ZERO sugar Diet with regular cruciferous vegetables.
+FENBENCUR™ may best be supported with Vitamin E (800mg) such as EGamma™, CURCUBOS™ (600mg), Vitamin D3/K2 (8000IU) and a ZERO sugar Diet with regular cruciferous vegetables.
 Make sure that on the OFF days the additional supplements are continued without break and if you wish, provide additional liver support such as Milk Thistle. and plenty of organic black coffee’s, coffee bullets or coffee enemas.
+To improve on this protocol, make sure you see the Important extra pathways which tumors use once you block the glucose pathways. (see Full pathway diagram as PDF here)

-Using the PULSE ON/OFF method: FENBENCUR™ 60 Day Capsules and 60 Night Capsules will last 10 weeks.
+Using the PULSE ON/OFF method: FENBENCUR™ 60 Day Capsules and 60 Night Capsules.
 Pulsing the formula with a break in between allows the liver a recovery time but also may sabotage the tumor’s process of re-configuring it’s fuel supply (metabolic reconfiguration/plasticity) when the primary fuel supply such as Glucose is blocked by Fenbendazole, adding to the tumor stress.

-Additionally, in order to block other pathways according to the tumor’s phenotype such as Lipids (fatty acid synthase) and Glutamine (Proteins), we suggest you follow the off-label drugs and nutritional strategies described in Jane McLelland’s Book: ‘How to Starve Cancer’ .
+IMPORTANT EXTRA PATHWAYS: In order to block other pathways according to the tumor’s phenotype such as Lipids (fatty acid synthase) and Glutamine (Proteins) .
 Remove all sources of Omega 6 PUFA veg oils and nuts from the diet.
-[Source] .
-We are also working on new herbal formulas to help target these pathways (FASNhib™, GLUTAhib™, CASPACT™).
+[Source] but include Omega 3 DHA.
+We now have made available new herbal formulas to help target these pathways (FASNHIB™, GLUTAHIB™) & AUTOPHIB™ – coming soon!

 For more dietary resources see BiohackIT app.